-If you witness or suspect there is some wrongdoing or malpractice taking place or about to take place, it is important to discuss the issue informally with a senior member of staff such as your supervisor/educator, the nominated education lead (NMC 2018c) and / or personal tutor.
-They will help you think about what has happened and help you decide if there is a genuine problem.
+If you witness or suspect there is some wrongdoing or malpractice taking place or about to take place, it is important to discuss the issue informally with a senior member of staff such as your supervisor/educator/ assessor, the nominated education lead (NMC 2018c) and / or personal tutor, PPFs, the practice learning tutors.
+They will help you think about what has happened and hlp you decide if there is a genuine problem.

 The aim of this early informal discussion is to promote local resolution.
-Both the health professional and student should also document this discussion within the student's Practice Assessment Document.
+Both the health professional and student should also document this discussion within the student's practice assessment documentation.